 - Include with your Exterior Installation Permit, all specifications, as well as drawings (or other imaging) to communicate your proposed alteration.

-- All plans must indicate the location of underground utility lines.
-Call Michigan’s utility safety notification system, MISS DIG, at 800-482-7171, and they will come out and mark the underground lines for you.
+- Members with alterations involving digging must call Michigan’s utility safety notification system, MISS DIG, at 800-482-7171, prior to beginning the alteration.
+Technicians from MISS DIG will come out and mark any underground lines for you.
 Visit MISS DIG to learn more.

 - All Exterior Installation Permits are subject to Board approval.

 - Depending on your project, office staff may require additional information from you or your contractor.

 - Measure Your Area

 - Overall dimensions may not exceed the width or length of your personal domain.
 Please contact the office for help determining those boundaries if you are not sure.